RTEMS/rtems-docs/user/start/windows.rst

 you keep the top level directories as short as possible when building the RTEMS tools and you also keep an eye on the path length when developing your application.
 The RTEMS built tools can handle much longer path lengths however some of the GNU tools such as those in the ``binutils`` package cannot.
+The release packages of the RSB are too big to build RTEMS so you need to change that path to build.

+The MSYS2 GNU ``make`` has problems when using the `jobs` option.
+The RSB defaults to automatically using as many cores as the host machine has.
+To get a successful build on Windows it is recommended you add the ``--jobs=none`` option to all RSB build set commands.

 POSIX Support
 ~~~~~~~~~~~~~